Pseudo-Anosov maps with small stretch factors on punctured surfaces: Background

+Given a non-negative integral matrix $A$, the \emph{adjacency graph} $\Gamma$ of $A$ is defined as follows.
+If $A = (a_{i,j})$ is $n \times n$, then $\Gamma$ has $n$ vertices $v_i$.
+Moreover, there are $a_{ij}$ oriented edges from $v_i$ to $v_j$.
+When $A$ is Perron-Frobenius, $\Gamma$ is path-connected by oriented paths.
+The following is well known. \begin{lem} Let $A$ be a Perron-Frobenius matrix.
+Denote by $R_i$ the sum of the entries in the $i$-th row of $A$.
+Then we have

-The other side of the inequality is proved similarly by picking $i$ such that $v_i = \min \{ v_\ell \}$ for $1 \leq \ell \leq n$ and using the fact that $v >0$. \end{proof} When $A$ is integral as well, the $(i,j)$ entry of the matrix $A^k$ is equal to the number of oriented path of length $k$ from $v_i$ to $v_j$ in the adjacency graph of $A$.
-Therefore, using the above Lemma for the matrix $A^k$ implies that
+\end{lem} When $A$ is integral as well, the $(i,j)$ entry of the matrix $A^k$ is equal to the number of oriented paths of length $k$ from $v_i$ to $v_j$ in the adjacency graph of $A$.
+Therefore, using the above lemma for the matrix $A^k$, we deduce that